biolab/orange3/doc/modules/table.rst

     There are multiple ways to get values or entire rows of the table.

-    - The index can be an int, e.g. `table[7]`; the corresponding row is returned as an instance of :obj:RowInstance.
+    - The index can be an int, e.g. `table[7]`; the corresponding row is returned as an instance of :obj:`RowInstance`.

     - The index can be a slice or a sequence of ints (e.g. `table[7:10]` or `table[[7, 42, 15]]`, indexing returns a new data table with the